exercism/docs/building/tooling/test-generators.md

     check isLeapYear(1996) == true
 ```

-The structure of the `canonical-data.json` file is [well documented](https://github.com/exercism/problem-specifications?tab=readme-ov-file#test-data-canonical-datajson) (there is also a [JSON schema](https://github.com/exercism/problem-specifications/blob/main/canonical-data.schema.json)).
+The structure of the `canonical-data.json` file is [well documented](https://github.com/exercism/problem-specifications?tab=readme-ov-file#test-data-canonical-datajson) and it also has a [JSON schema](https://github.com/exercism/problem-specifications/blob/main/canonical-data.schema.json) definition.

 ##### Nesting